andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 A `System m n` will describe a system parameterized by `n` generalized coordinates, taking place in an underlying `m`-dimensional Cartesian space.

-It’ll also be convenient to have a nice data type to describe the state of our system in terms of its generalized positions (![\\mathbf{q}](https://latex.codecogs.com/png.latex?%5Cmathbf%7Bq%7D "\mathbf{q}")) and generalized velocities (the rates of changes of these positions,
+It’ll also be convenient to have a data type to describe the state of our system in terms of its generalized positions (![\\mathbf{q}](https://latex.codecogs.com/png.latex?%5Cmathbf%7Bq%7D "\mathbf{q}")) and generalized velocities (the rates of changes of these positions,
 ![\\dot{\\mathbf{q}}](https://latex.codecogs.com/png.latex?%5Cdot%7B%5Cmathbf%7Bq%7D%7D "\dot{\mathbf{q}}")),